One of our clients, Twila J Starkey, and I were chatting the other day about the many posts on this iron subject.

 Some important questions for your to consider:

-- Do you think your practitioner really understands the chart above?
+- Do you think your healthcare provider understands the chart above?
 I barely do and I have been studying this intensely for 3+ yrs!

-- Do you think that they understand how high-dose iron supplements, or worse yet, iron infusions might bring those two diagrams to life, especially the second one?
+- Can you see how high-dose iron supplements, or worse yet, iron infusions might bring those two diagrams to life, especially the second one?

-- Do you think that measuring a single, controversial and metabolically inactive protein, ferritin, is a proper, relevant, appropriate or complete measure to assess the complexity of iron metabolism?
+- Can you see how measuring a single, controversial and metabolically inactive protein, ferritin, is not a proper, relevant, appropriate or complete measure to assess the complexity of iron metabolism?

 What I would offer up as a key companion article to Valko, 2007 is an important study that I have shared before by Sir Douglas B. Kell, PhD entitled “Iron Behaving Badly”